 The Amazon Fire TV stick is an extremely handy and highly portable device for getting streaming content on any television.
-Once you own one, the only other steps you need is a wireless internet connection and a television with an HDMI port.
-This convenience and portability has led to a lot of people who travel a lot—be it for work or leisure—to take their Fire Stick on the road with them when traveling.
-With its small size and easy setup, bringing the Fire Stick means you only need to input the WiFi password of your hotel or Airbnb once on the device; once you’re connected to the web, you’re already logged into your Netflix account, or the accounts of any other streaming service you use.
+Once you own one, the only other thing you need is a wireless internet connection and a television with an HDMI port.
+This convenience and portability has led to a lot of people who travel a lot—be it for work or leisure—to take their Fire Stick on the road with them.
+With its small size and easy setup, bringing the Fire Stick along means you only need to input the WiFi password of your hotel or Airbnb to gain access to the device; once you’re connected to the web, you’re already logged into your Netflix account, or the accounts of any other streaming service you use.

-Unfortunately, disaster can strike, and if you forgot to bring the remote control with you, it might seem like you’re out of luck.
+Unfortunately, disaster can strike, and if you forgot to bring the remote control with you it might seem like you’re out of luck.
 Well don’t worry—we’re here to help.
-Not only is it possible to connect your Fire Stick to the internet without a remote, but you can continue to use your Fire Stick without a remote once you have it connected.
+Not only is it possible to connect your Fire Stick to the internet if you forgot to bring a remote, but you can continue to use your Fire Stick without a remote once you have it connected.
 Let’s take a look at how.

 Use an HDMI-CEC remote

 Are you near a Walmart or Best Buy?
 Chances are you might be able to pick up a third-party remote, similar to a universal remote, for just a few bucks.
-These remotes are typically designed to control all sorts of devices, including Roku, Apple TV, and of course, Fire TV.
+These remotes are typically designed to control all sorts of devices, including Roku, Apple TV, and most relevant to this article, Fire TV.
 Some are more universal, offering their support for all sorts of different boxes, while others are marketed directly for Fire TV owners.
 You might be wondering how it works, but generally, it’s actually pretty simple, using a universal standard known as HDMI-CEC.

-HDMI-CEC stands for HDMI-Consumer Electronics Control, and it is a relatively new standard for consumer electronics that allows for a high degree of interoperability between devices that connect via HDMI.
+HDMI-CEC stands for HDMI-Consumer Electronics Control, and it is a relatively new standard for consumer electronics, allowing for a high degree of interoperability between devices that connect via HDMI.
 For example, say you have a Chromecast connected to your TV, and your TV’s input mode is currently set to a DVD player connected on another HDMI port.
 If you instruct the Chromecast to start playing something on the TV, it will automatically change the input on the TV to the Chromecast’s input without you having to find the remote and change the setting yourself.
-So how does this help you?
+So how does this help you in your current predicament?

-You may want to check to ensure that it is enabled on your Fire TV Stick, however.
+You may want to check to ensure that it is enabled on your Fire TV Stick.
 To check:

 - Navigate to Settings and Display and Sounds.